Pittsylvania County Reassessment

 Periodic reassessment of property values is legally required by the Commonwealth of Virginia to ensure that county citizens and landowners pay appropriate taxes based upon up-to-date market values.
 These values are kept on file by the Commissioner of the Revenue and are used to generate real estate tax amounts.
 Counties with populations of more than 50,000 are required to perform a reassessment at least every four years.

-Skip to the two minute mark to hear from Pittsylvania County Project Manager Nick Morris about the reassessment process.
+Skip to the two minute mark of the 2022 Reassessment podcast to hear more about the reassessment process from Pittsylvania County Project Manager Nick Morris.

 Work for the 2022 reassessment is already underway in Pittsylvania County.
 Brightminds, LLC, the company conducting Pittsylvania County's reassessment, is utilizing drone technology to capture aerial images of properties.